FbF/Laravel-Youtube/README.md

 Also included is sample code for a form and a simple route closure callback that validates the form and uploads the video to Youtube.

+All the sample routes do not get included when in production.
+They only work on local, staging etc. Your production code should only ever call the methods in the Usage section below.

 ## Installation

 Add the following to you composer.json file